+The leverage effect is not expected to exceed the value of the Fund's assets.
 The leverage is not expected to exceed twice the value of the Fund's assets.
 However, the expected leverage indicated is not to be considered as an additional risk limit for the Fund.